Original Painting Medium: Pastels

 Sadly vulture numbers are declining dramatically due to an anti-inflammatory drug known as Diclofenac: a drug fatal to vultures, and used liberally by Asian and African farmers.
 If an animal dies, it is left to rot… and for thousands of years vultures have cleared-up these carcasses for us: protecting us from bacteria and disease.
 With the misuse of this cheap and easily accessible drug, 100’s of 1000’s of vultures are being poisoned.
 Many farmers also leave poisoned bait hidden deliberately in dead rabbits or goats, to kill scavenging dogs, and again our vultures are the innocent victims.

 Over the centuries, mankind has demonised vultures; but by performing this extremely important task, vultures have kept our environment healthy.

 I chose to portray a Hooded Vulture as they are characterful, unusual and important birds.
-I also really enjoyed meeting, photographing and portraying in pastels, this handsome and colourful vulture as well as meeting his owner Jayson Bridges.
+I also really enjoyed meeting, photographing and portraying in pastels, this colourful and handsome vulture.

 My artwork will be auctioned In August 2018 to help raise awareness and funds to help all our endangered bird species.
 I donate 10% of every ‘Hooded Vulture’ Fine Art Print and Greetings Card sale to Vulture Conservation.